MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 This policy setting is used only to simplify the Regional Options control panel.

-- If you enable this policy setting, the user cannot see the Administrative options.
+- If you enable this policy setting, the user can't see the Administrative options.

-- If you disable or do not configure this policy setting, the user can see the Administrative options.
+- If you disable or don't configure this policy setting, the user can see the Administrative options.

 > [!NOTE]
 > Even if a user can see the Administrative options, other policies may prevent them from modifying the values.